“Safety first” isn’t a buzz phrase at ExpressJet. It’s a culture we take seriously every day, every flight.

-ExpressJet people are supported through a strong corporate commitment to safety that includes ExpressJet’s safety mission to reduce operational risk and support safe operations.
+ExpressJet team members are supported through a strong corporate commitment to safety that includes ExpressJet’s safety mission to reduce operational risk and support safe operations.
 This is accomplished through two well-developed industry strategies:

 ExpressJet puts our safety philosophy into action by implementing proven technology and programs that foster our strong safety culture.
 In many cases, ExpressJet’s safety programs are voluntary and go above and beyond industry standards.

 Safety Management System (SMS)

-ExpressJet is on pace to be one of the first regional airlines to implement the Safety Management System (SMS) approach to safety.
+ExpressJet was one of the first regional airlines to implement the Safety Management System (SMS) approach to safety.
 This industry best practice manages safety risks by identifying hazards and mitigating risks within a safety system defined by policies, risk assessment, assurance and promotion.
-ExpressJet is building on our robust safety culture and is currently developing our SMS despite there not being regulatory requirements to do so.

 Aviation Safety Action Program (ASAP)

-The Aviation Safety Action Program (ASAP) is a voluntary safety program that allows front-line employees to communicate safety concerns and human errors identified during the performance of daily operations.
-As the name implies, appropriate “safety action” is taken with every report following a review by a designated committee.
+The Aviation Safety Action Program (ASAP) is a voluntary safety program that allows employees to communicate safety concerns and human errors identified during the performance of daily operations.
+Appropriate “safety action” is taken with every report following a review by a designated committee.
 Aggregate analyses are conducted to identify risk and potential trends.
 ExpressJet has independent ASAP programs for our pilots, dispatchers and mechanics.

 Flight Operational Quality Assurance (FOQA)